ax330d/hrdev/README.md

 This is a simple IDA Pro Python plugin to make Hex-Rays Decompiler output bit more attractive.
-HRDEV plugin retrieves standard decompiler output, parses it with Python Clang bindings, does some magic, and puts back.
+HRDEV plugin retrieves standard decompiler output, parses it with Python Clang bindings, does some magic, and compiles back.

 ### How it works